-Social distancing guidance at St George's, University of London has been produced to outline St George's response to the novel coronavirus for all staff and students continuing on the site and during the new National Restrictions beginning 5 November 2020.
+Social distancing guidance at St George's, University of London has been produced to outline St George's response to the novel coronavirus for all staff and students continuing on the site and during the new National Lockdown beginning 5 January 2021.
 Government's advice can be found here.

 This document pertains to the measures put in place to ensure staff and students can return to campus and work safely.
 It will also cover how these processes can be implemented in the long term to ensure compliance for the foreseeable future.
 St George’s will continue to operate as it has been, as we have done careful planning to maintain safe operations and have continued to adapt to align with the latest guidance.

 The government released guidance for offices and contact centres, labs and research facilities, restaurants, pubs, bars and takeaway services, shops and branches on 5 November 2020.

 This guidance exists in addition to all current policies and guidance.
 All other St George's health and safety policies and guidelines must still be followed.